-- Chromium: Though chromium has been used as an insulin supplement for dogs (among other uses) high enough levels can be toxic and have been shown to cause cancer in humans.
+- Chromium: Though chromium has been used as an insulin supplement2 for dogs (among other uses) high enough levels can be toxic and have been shown to cause cancer in humans3.

 - Melamine: Has been linked with kidney failure from pet foods that were recalled due to the presence of melamine.

-- Arsenic: Heavy metal mineral that can lead to signs such a vomiting and loss of consciousness, and even death in extreme doses.
+- Arsenic: Heavy metal mineral that can lead to symptoms such as vomiting and loss of consciousness, and even death in extreme doses.

 - Bromine: A chemical often used as a pet-safer alternative to chlorine in pools, but it can cause digestive upset and changes to urination.